Everything You Need To Know About E-Commerce Search Bars

 Your website should feel like a house party.
 Before your guests (in this scenario, your site visitors and potential customers) arrive, you’ll want to clean up any clutter and organize your food and drinks (aka your products or services).
 As a good host, you should be on hand to direct people to where they need to go.
 Of course, the big question is: How do you get your e-commerce website in order before visitors knock on the front door of your homepage?

 To stay ahead of the curve with your e-commerce search engine, it’s crucial to understand how an investment in site search can better your customer acquisition costs and bridge the gap between your online store and your offline one.
-Let’s take a closer glance at what site search is and what to look for in the right e-commerce site search solution.
+Let’s take a closer look at what site search is and what the best e-commerce search solutions include.

 What Is Site Search?